fmaussion/fmaussion.github.io/teaching/git-jekyll-workshop.md

 ### Optional: creating a github account

-If you plan to host your webpage on [github pages](https://pages.github.com/) (free) or if you plan to use github for personal or open source projects, I recommend to create a [github account](https://github.com/join).
+If you plan to host your webpage on [github pages](https://pages.github.com/) (free) or if you plan to use github for opersonal or open source projects, I recommend to create a [github account](https://github.com/join).
 Personally, I run my github account [under my real name](https://github.com/fmaussion) and affiliation, because I consider github to be a professional platform and an extension